Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Abstract

 \section{Abstract}

-We identify a structural property of term-rewriting proof systems called \emph{operational inexpressibility}: for a fixed input and a fixed dimension of that input, no derivation in the proof language both depends on that dimension and constrains the target question.
-The canonical instance is direct aggregation on the primitive recursion duplicator $F(x,y,Z)\to x$, $F(x,y,S(n))\to G(y,F(x,y,n))$, where the step argument~$y$ is duplicated on the right-hand side.
-The companion orientation-boundary artifact~\cite{rahnama2025ko7} delineates the schema-level non-representability frontier and mechanically characterizes its escape routes in Lean~4; we prove here that this frontier is an instance of operational inexpressibility at the step-argument dimension.
+We identify a structural property of term-rewriting proof systems, \emph{operational inexpressibility}: for a fixed input and a fixed dimension of that input, every derivation in the proof language either ignores that dimension or leaves the target question unconstrained.
+The canonical instance is direct aggregation on the primitive recursion duplicator $F(x,y,Z)\to x$, $F(x,y,S(n))\to G(y,F(x,y,n))$, whose step argument~$y$ is duplicated on the right-hand side.
+The companion paper~\cite{rahnamaOrientation} delineates the schema-level non-representability frontier: a twelve-class direct-measure barrier package, the symbolic Knuth-Bendix-order (KBO) variable-condition corollary, the dependency-pair (DP) projection escape, and the transparency-essentiality witness.
+Above it, this paper develops the schema-level diagnostic layer: confession dominance, proof-entropy monotonicity, norm mismatch, seed-carrier factorization, the construction-versus-confession asymmetry, and the static projection-transaction account of the boundary.
+We prove that this frontier is an instance of operational inexpressibility at the step-argument dimension.
+Under any direct whole-term measure the recursor's mass profile coincides with that of a true circular reference; the DP soundness license alone separates the terminating recursor proof from that profile, with a non-derivability theorem and the lift to formal term-rewriting-system (TRS) isomorphism and information-equivalence mechanized upstream in Lean (\S\ref{sec:recursor-as-circular-reference}, \S\ref{sec:closure-theorems}).